 Trying to manage insurance coverage for your child’s care?

+Getting the right medical treatments, therapies, equipment, and other supports in place for your child often means endless paperwork and phone calls with your insurance company.
 Undivided can help ensure you are getting the most out of your health plan.

 Trusted by parents in California

 “To have someone who listens and understands, validates fears, and finds solutions is so helpful.”

 Frequently Asked Questions

 Out-of-network simply means that a provider has not contracted with your specific (or often any) health plan.
 To work with this provider, you will access out-of-network levels of coverage on your plan, and will most likely submit your own claims for processing.
 Learn all about handling insurance claims in our Insurance decoder.

 Why would a provider choose not to contract with a health plan?

 - Network contract rates have been trending lower in recent years.

 - Network contracts may impose limitations on what services are covered by diagnosis.